Rjeey/Student-MVC/README.md

 of info and sequences in the collection sequences you need to add a record db.sequences.insert ({"" _ id: " info "," sequences ": 0}) it is necessary for generation id and on it there is a removal and change of records.

-In the near future everything will be fixed.